fhiso/tsc-governance/board/by-laws-regions.md

 ---
 title: Bylaws of Family History Information Standards Organisation, Inc.
-date: 10 April 2016 (Draft)
+date: 11 April 2016 (Draft)
 ...
 Bylaws of Family History Information Standards Organisation, Inc.
 =================================================================

-*This is **draft** version of FHISO's bylaws shown <a href="//fhiso.org/minutes/2016-04-19#MotionB">motion B from the 19 April Board meeting</> to simplify Board Meeting procedure, as applied to the bylaws as amended on 6 March.
+*This is **draft** version of FHISO's bylaws shown <a href="//fhiso.org/minutes/2016-04-19#MotionC">motion C from the 19 April Board meeting</> to remove Membership Regions, as applied to the bylaws as amended on 6 March.
 It has no official status.*

 Article 1: Name
 ---------------